 Arjen Robben is desperate to guide Bayern Munich to victory in the Champions League final against Borussia Dortmund and end his final hoodoo.

 The Netherlands international tasted defeat in the final of Europe's elite competition in both 2010 and 2012, as well as losing in a World Cup and DFB-Pokal final.

 Nevertheless, the 29-year-old is optimistic about ending his curse against BVB on Saturday.

-"Everybody realizes that this is our chance to win the treble.
-We will have to win 'the cup with the big ears' first, though."
+"Everybody realises that this is our chance to win the treble.
+We will have to win 'the cup with the big ears' first, though.